Terry Wallace

 Terry Wallace (born 13 December 1958) is a former professional Australian rules football player and coach.

 As a player, his career spanned three VFL/AFL clubs; most notably Hawthorn where he played in three premierships.
 After one season with Richmond, he then played with Footscray Football Club where he earned two Best and Fairest awards.
 He also achieved one All-Australian selection when representing the VFA at the 1988 National Carnival.

 As coach, he took the Western Bulldogs from 15th in 1996 to 3rd when he featured in the documentary Year of the Dogs a position in which the club held in 1997 and 1998 during which he was named coach of the All-Australian team.
 Wallace's coaching style is considered to be innovative and he is credited with having started the modern practice of sides warming up on the field before a match.
 However Wallace's coaching career at Richmond between 2005 and 2009 was not so successful, and he stepped down from coaching in June 2009.

 His son, Brent Wallace, is currently a field umpire in the AFL.

 Playing career

 Hawthorn

 Wallace was a centreman for Hawthorn Football Club from 1978 until 1986, where he played a total number of 174 games for the club and kicked a total of 96 goals.
 Recruited from VFA club Camberwell, he was a member of Hawthorn's 1978 premiership side in what was his debut season.
-Nicknamed 'Plough' for his knack of crashing through packs, Wallace was Hawthorn's best and fairest winner in 1981 and 1983, the latter in another premiership year.
+Nicknamed 'Plough' for his knack of crashing through packs, Wallace was Hawthorn's best and fairest winner in 1981 and 1983.
+In 1983, Wallace was member of the Hawthorn premiership side.
 He played in one further premiership side at Hawthorn in 1986.
 Often polling well in the Brownlow Medal counts, Wallace finished equal third in 1982 and equal sixth in 1983.